readium/webpub-manifest/README.md

 Context documents are all defined and listed in the [Context Documents registry](contexts/).

-The Readium Web Publication Manifest has a single requirement in terms of metadata: all publications <span class="rfc">must</span> include a [title](contexts/default/#title).
+The Readium Web Publication Manifest has a single requirement in terms of metadata: all publications <strong class="rfc">must</strong> include a [title](contexts/default/#title).

-In addition all publications <span class="rfc">should</span> include a `@type` key to describe the nature of the publication.
+In addition all publications <strong class="rfc">should</strong> include a `@type` key to describe the nature of the publication.

 *Example 2: Minimal metadata*